trevorbakker-uta/ridley/Readme.md

                     Download
   -s, --start       The start date to start saving posts -e, --end         The end date to start saving posts

+  For example, to save posts from 1/3/19 to 3/3/19 and my user account is tbakker with password "mypassword"

+  python3 turtle_console.py -v True -u tbakker -p mypassword -s 2019-01-03 -e 2019-03-03

+  You will then be prompted for the instagram user to save
 ```

 ## Config.Json File